-When renting an RV for a vacation, whether it’s for a few days, several weeks or even months, it can be costly.
-In this guide, we’ll look at the cost of these rentals based upon RV sizes and I’ll also share some of my ideas for keeping many of the additional costs down to a minimum when you’re traveling on your next voyage while you’re RVing throughout whatever continent you may be traversing.
+When renting an RV for a vacation, whether it’s for a few days, several weeks, or even months, can be costly.
+In this guide, we’ll look at the cost of these expensive and cheap RV rentals based on RV sizes and I’ll also share some of my ideas for keeping many of the additional costs down to a minimum when you’re traveling on your next voyage while you’re RVing throughout whatever continent you may be traversing.

-The most common types of RV rentals are these models listed below.
+The most common types of RV rentals are the models listed below.

 This type of camper is towed behind your car or truck as they are usually very lightweight and short in length.
-This RV requires some setup because the the top part of the unit is cranked up and down either manually or with built in motors.
+This RV requires some setup because the top part of the unit is cranked up and down either manually or with built-in motors.

-As for restroom or bathing facilities, these units don’t have those amenities and most people that camp in this style of RV do so in campgrounds where modern or primitive facilities are provided.
-Finally, since these campers have canvas sides and ends, don’t expect air-conditioning and while I have seen them equipped with small furnaces, they are not suitable for use in extreme climates.
+As for restrooms or bathing facilities, these units don’t have those amenities and most people who camp in this style of RV do so in campgrounds where modern or primitive facilities are provided.
+Finally, since these pop-up campers have canvas sides and end, don’t expect air-conditioning and while I have seen them equipped with small furnaces, they are not suitable for use in extreme climates.

 This category can encompass a diverse selection of units.
 You’ll find that travel trailers vary mostly by length and weight so it’s important that you understand the towing capacity of your tow vehicle.

-With that said, amenities such as cooking facilities and living spaces will also vary according to length.
-For example, in a 15 ft. to 20 ft. trailer, you might find that the unit is equipped with a two-burner stove, small refrigerator and a small sink.
+With that said, travel trailer rental provides amenities such as cooking facilities and living spaces will also vary according to length.
+For example, in a 15 ft. to 20 ft. trailer, you might find that the unit is equipped with a two-burner stove, a small refrigerator, and a small sink.
 It might also include a small restroom that serves as a combined commode and shower whereas a larger trailer would have bigger bathroom facilities with areas to keep your towels and bath products inside the restroom.

-These types of campers are popular for those people who want to bring along all terrain vehicles, motorcycles, a golf cart, bicycles or a combination of these motorized toys.
-While these work for those that don’t what to drive another vehicle with a utility trailer that carries your toys, the downsize to this unit is that what you gain in space to haul the toys, you lose in living space.
+These types of campers are popular for those people who want to bring along all-terrain vehicles, motorcycles, a golf cart, bicycles, or a combination of these motorized toys.
+While these work for those that don’t what to drive another vehicle with a utility trailer that carries your toys, the downside to this unit is that what you gain in space to haul the toys, you lose in living space.

-The smallest of motorhome classes, class B RVs are usually panel vans that have been converted to a motorhome.
-Bigger than campervans, many have compact restrooms, a small cooking area and a bed in the rear suitable to sleep two people with ample storage underneath it for camping gear and luggage.
+The smallest of motorhome rentals, class B RVs are usually panel vans that have been converted into a motorhome.
+Bigger than campervans, many have compact restrooms, a small cooking area, and a bed in the rear suitable to sleep two people with ample storage underneath it for camping gear and luggage.